Democrats bet on early Latino outreach to avoid ’20 pitfalls

 The initiative first targeted Arizona and Florida as well as two other states with sizeable and growing Latino populations, Nevada and Pennsylvania.

+Barreto says the “always on” approach relentlessly communicates with Latinos and has tailored messages for those from different backgrounds, including distinct narrator accents for audiences in different parts of the country.

-Barreto pointed to recent Gallup polling putting Biden’s approval rating among Hispanics higher than that of all voters, suggesting the campaign is working.
+He pointed to recent Gallup polling putting Biden’s approval rating among Hispanics at higher than that of all voters, suggesting the campaign is working.

 Others, though, are less optimistic.